temporalio/documentation/docs/node/hello-world.md

 #### Implementation

-A Workflow implementation exposes handlers for executing the Workflow, processing [signals](signals) and responding to [queries](queries).
+A Workflow implementation exposes handlers for executing the Workflow, processing [Signals](/docs/concepts/signals) and responding to [Queries](/docs/concepts/queries).

 The snippet below uses `createActivityHandle` to create functions that, when called, schedule Activities in the system.